IBM-Bluemix-Docs/sap-hana/hana-ha.md

 * [SAP NetWeaver High Availability and Business Continuity in Virtual Environments with VMware and Hyper-V on Microsoft Windows ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www.sap.com/documents/2015/07/508b62bc-5b7c-0010-82c7-eda71af511fa.html){: new_window} covers the virtualization aspects if you’re planning to implement HA on virtualized servers.

 For more high-availability products certified by SAP partners for high-availability scenarios, see [High Availability Partner Information ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://wiki.scn.sap.com/wiki/display/SI/High+Availability+Partner+Information){: new_window}.
-For non-SAP HANA databases, more information on HA fail-over, and DR configurations, is available in your database documentation.
+For non-HANA SAP databases, more information on HA fail-over, and DR configurations, is available in your database documentation.

 Note that shared access to Network File System (NFS)/Common Internet File System (CIFS) storage, or shared access to iSCSI-based logical unique number storage (LUNS), is usually required to support system failover.
 Local storage, combined with a replication method, is usually required to support a DR-like setup.
 As with on-premises installations, check the performance and latency requirements of the database product when planning your deployment.